getwilds/wilds-docker-library/deseq2/README.md

 The included `generate_pasilla_counts.R` script accepts the following parameters:

-- `--n-samples`: Number of samples to include (default: 7, max: 7 for pasilla dataset)
+- `--nsamples`: Number of samples to include (default: 7, max: 7 for pasilla dataset)
-- `--n-genes`: Approximate number of genes to include (default: 10000)
+- `--ngenes`: Approximate number of genes to include (default: 10000)
-- `--condition-name`: Name for the condition column in metadata (default: "condition")
+- `--condition`: Name for the condition column in metadata (default: "condition")
-- `--output-prefix`: Prefix for output files (default: "pasilla")
+- `--prefix`: Prefix for output files (default: "pasilla")

 ### Outputs